ata-nas/record-rest-api/README.md

 1. DONE - List of all the patients, who have health insurance
 2. DONE - The percentage of patients who have no insurance (in accordance of the total number of patients)
-3. The total income of all the visits of all patients to all doctors
+3. DONE - The total income of all the visits of all patients to all doctors
-4. The income from visits fees of a particular doctor
+4. DONE - The income from visits fees of a particular doctor
-5. The number of visits of a given patient
+5. DONE - The number of visits of a given patient
-6. The number of visits by a diagnosis
+6. DONE - The number of visits by a diagnosis
-7. The number of doctors who have income greater than a given one
+7. DONE - The number of doctors who have income greater than a given one
-8. The total income of visits, by a given diagnosis
+8. DONE - The total income of visits, by a given diagnosis
-9. The total income of patients who have no health insurance
+9. DONE - The total income of patients who have no health insurance
-10. The income of a concrete doctor of patients who have health insurance
+10. DONE - The income of a concrete doctor of patients who have health insurance

 ## IMPORTANT:

+(DEPRECATED BELOW)
 - Since we look at the API in the way that the healthcare system is a single instance, I have started to construct all parts of it modularly, since I am always expected to be in the domain of this single healthcare system.
 If that is not the case, then the `HealthcareAgencyEntity` can house a lot of info for the particular agency and to have